MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-configure-transcripts.md

 ## Enable real-time translation of calls

 To view translated voice transcripts for calls, you must enable call recording, transcription, and real-time translation.
-To enable real-time translation, see [Enable real-time translation for agent and customer conversations](enable-real-time-translation.md#enable-real-time-translation-for-agent-and-customer-conversations)
+To enable real-time translation, refer to [Enable real-time translation for agent and customer conversations](enable-real-time-translation.md#enable-real-time-translation-for-agent-and-customer-conversations)

 ## View call transcripts